-- Per Awingu environment:

-- System Settings > Global > Domain:

-- Define 1 domain.

-- This domain should be an Administrative domain.

-- Provide a bind user to allow import.

-- In case customers are grouped per OU: limit access via the Base DN, e.g. "ou=Customer 1,dc=provider,dc=com"

-- System Settings > Configure > User Connector:

-- · User Groups: - In case customers are grouped per security group: - Enable Sign in White List. - · Define the group that should have access and cross the check box Sign In Whitelist. - Define the group that need administrator rights (and cross the Sign In Whitelist check box if applicable): members of that group can manage that Awingu environment.
+- · Per Awingu environment: - System Settings > Global > Domain: - Define 1 domain. - This domain should be an Administrative domain. - · Provide a bind user to allow import. - In case customers are grouped per OU: limit access via the Base DN, e.g. "ou=Customer 1,dc=provider,dc=com" - System Settings > Configure > User Connector: - User Groups: - In case customers are grouped per security group: - · Define the group which should have access. - Define the group which needs administrator rights: members of that group can manage that Awingu environment.
 As all customers share the same Windows domain, it is not recommended to allow customers themselves to manage their Awingu environment.
-It make more sense that the assigned solution engineer(s) of the service provider are managing the Awingu environment. - User Group Labels: - Assign the Admin label to the defined administrator group - System Settings > Manage > Application Servers: define or import the application servers for that Awingu environment. - System Settings > Manage > Applications: define the applications for that Awingu environment. - System Settings > Manage > Drives: define the drives for that Awingu environment. - System Settings > Configure > Features: you can limit some features for that Awingu environment. - System Settings > Configure > Branding: you can define the branding for that Awingu environment.
+It makes more sense that the assigned solution engineers of the service provider are managing the Awingu environment. - User Group Labels: - Assign the Admin label to the defined administrator group - · System Settings > Manage > Application Servers: define or import the application servers for that Awingu environment. - System Settings > Manage > Applications: define the applications for that Awingu environment. - System Settings > Manage > Drives: define the drives for that Awingu environment. - System Settings > Configure > Features: you can limit some features for that Awingu environment. - System Settings > Configure > Branding: you can define the branding for that Awingu environment.